elasticio/sugarcrm-component/README.md

 * **failed** - `numeric`, how many objects were failed to update.
 * **status** - `string`, if operation were successful `status="done"`.
 Operation could consider successful even if `failed > 0`

+Note: SugarCRM server doesn't return errors in case of a wrong uid.

 ## Bulk Delete Objects

 Provides a simple interface for quickly deleting large amounts of objects.